Stochastic portfolio theory with price impact: Proofs for Section

-To establish item \ref{item:long-only} we recall that the $\Gamma$ process of this additively functionally generated portfolio is given by \eqref{eqn:Gamma}.
-The first two terms on the right hand side of \eqref{eqn:Gamma} are nonnegative because $G(\cdot,\mu)$ is nonincreasing and $G(t,\cdot)$ is concave.
-The final term is always nonnegative yielding nonnegativity of $\Gamma$.
-Since $G(0,\mu(p^0)) \leq 1$ we have $V^Q(t) \geq G(t)$ establishing that $V^Q$ is nonnegative if $G$ is nonnegative.
-The nonnegativity of $Q_i$ now follows in the exact same way as in the proof of Proposition~\ref{prop:additive_frictionless}, which establishes \ref{item:long-only}.
+To establish item~\ref{item:long-only}, we recall that the $\Gamma$ process of this additively functionally generated portfolio is given by \eqref{eqn:Gamma}.
+The first two terms on the right-hand side of \eqref{eqn:Gamma} are nonnegative because $G(\cdot,\mu)$ is nonincreasing and $G(t,\cdot)$ is concave.
+The final term is always nonnegative, yielding nonnegativity of $\Gamma$.
+Since $G(0,\mu(p^0)) \leq 1$, we have $V^Q(t) \geq G(t)$, establishing that $V^Q$ is nonnegative if $G$ is nonnegative.
+The nonnegativity of $Q_i$ now follows by the same argument as in the proof of Proposition~\ref{prop:additive_frictionless}, establishing item~\ref{item:long-only}.